legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 passwd <username>
 ```

 Enter your password, and the user setup is done!
-You can check if the `sudo` command works by logging in as the user using `su <username>` check if you can edit a file using `nano` and enter your password.
+You can check if the `sudo` command works by logging in as the user using `su <username>` check if you can edit a file using `sudo nano` and enter your password.
 If everything works, you can `exit` and we'll round up the install.

 First, exit the `chroot` environment by running `exit`.
 Next, we'll unmount all the disk by running `umount -R /mnt`.
 You can ignore any errors.
 You can run `reboot`, but I prefer shutting down, removing my USB and starting the computer myself.
-You can do this by running:
+You can do this by running one of the following:

 ```
 shutdown now

+reboot
 ```

 After shutting down, remove the USB and start the computer.
-You should be welcomed by `systemd-boot` and a login screen after that.
+You should be welcomed by `systemd-boot` and a text-based login screen after that.
 Congratulations!
 You've installed Arch Linux and we'll set up our backups next.

 ## Backups